Chase Payment Solutions

 Notable integrations include:

 - BigCommerce.
 BigCommerce is one of the top e-commerce alternatives to Shopify, so if you’re in the market for a new place to sell your wares or services online, this integration is worth a closer look.
-Set up your new BigCommerce store through Chase Merchant Services and begin accepting Chase payments to qualify for three months of BigCommerce at no cost (after a 15-day free trial).
+Set up your new BigCommerce store through Chase Payment Solutions and begin accepting Chase payments to qualify for three months of BigCommerce at no cost (after a 15-day free trial).
 Transaction pricing begins at 2.9% + $0.30 per transaction, but lower pricing may be available based on volume.

 - Joist.
 Joist is an all-in-one solution for contractors, tradespeople, and construction firms.
 Its capabilities include custom estimates and invoices, integrated payment processing, and project management.